Shady-Unknown/ae-thicc-launcher/README.md

 ### Smart Explorer & Downloader
 *   **Integrated Catalog:** Instantly search through the entire SteamRIP database with a lightning-fast auto-completing search bar.
 *   **Cloudflare Bypass:** A stealthy, built-in browser handles Cloudflare challenges automatically whenever possible, so your downloads never get stuck.
-*   **Smart Resolver:** Automatically resolves and fetches direct download links from hosters.
+*   **Smart Resume**: if the provider supports it you can resume your download, even between sessions.
+Low bandwidth?
+Latency or unstable connections?
+We got you.
+Just press "play" again and the download will resume from where it stopped
 *   **Auto-Extraction & Installation:** Games are downloaded, automatically extracted, and neatly placed into your designated "Watched Folders".